-- Students are expected to immediately report incidents of bullying to the Executive Director or designee.
+- Students are expected to immediately report incidents of bullying to an administrator.

-- Students can reply on staff to promptly investigate each complaint of bullying in ahorough and confidential manner.
+- Students can reply on staff to promptly investigate each complaint of bullying in a thorough and confidential manner.

 The procedures for intervening in bullying behavior include, but are not limited, to the following:

 - All staff, students, and their parents will receive a summary of this policy prohibiting intimidation and bullying: at the beginning of the school year, as part of the Parent/Student Handbook and/or information packet, as part of new school orientation, and as part of the school system's notification to parents.